2020 Masbate earthquake

-A 6.6 magnitude earthquake struck the island province of Masbate in the Philippines on August 18, 2020, leaving at least 2 dead and 170 injured.
+On August 18, 2020, at 8:03 PST (00:03 UTC), a 6.6 magnitude earthquake struck the island province of Masbate in the Philippines, leaving at least 2 dead and 170 injured.

 Earthquake

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) initially reported a magnitude 6.5 earthquake striking at 8:03 am Philippine Standard Time (PST) in Cataingan, Masbate.
 The report was later revised to a magnitude 6.6 earthquake.
 The earthquake was also felt in several parts of Luzon and the Visayas.
-The fault from which the earthquake originated is the Masbate segment of the Philippine Fault System.
+The fault from which the earthquake originated is the Masbate segment of the Philippine fault system.